rackerlabs/rackspace-how-to/content/rackconnect/associate-a-cloud-account-with-rackconnect-v30.md

 After you link your cloud accounts with your dedicated account, you can then *associate* a cloud account with a particular RackConnect v3.0 configuration from within the MyRackspace Portal.
-After you associate a cloud account with a configurations, a ticket is automatically generated for us, and we will work with you to fully configure the cloud account for use with RackConnect v3.0.
+After you associate a cloud account with a configuration, a ticket is automatically generated for us, and we work with you to fully configure the cloud account for use with RackConnect v3.0.
 See the
 [RackConnect v3.0 requirements](/how-to/rackconnect-v30-requirements)
 article for more details.